-Capital expenditures and deferred costs include fixed asset purchases, investments associated with the construction of newbuild rigs and certain expenditures associated with regulatory inspections, major equipment overhauls, contract preparation (including rig upgrades), mobilization and stacked rig reactivations.
-Capital expenditures and deferred costs can vary from quarter-toquarter and year-to-year depending upon the requirements of existing and new customers, the number and scope of out-of-service projects, the timing of regulatory surveys and inspections and the number of rig reactivations.
+Capital expenditures and deferred costs include rig acquisition and other fixed asset purchases, certain expenditures associated with regulatory inspections, major equipment overhauls, contract preparation (including rig upgrades), mobilization and stacked rig reactivations.

+Capital expenditures and deferred costs can vary from quarter-to-quarter and year-to-year depending upon the requirements of existing and new customers, the number and scope of out-of-service projects, the timing of regulatory surveys and inspections, and the number of rig reactivations.
 Capital additions are included in property and equipment and are depreciated over the estimated remaining useful life of the assets.
-Deferred costs are included in other current assets and other long-term assets on the consolidated balance sheet and are amortized over the relevant periods covering: (i) the underlying firm contract period to which the expenditures relate or (ii) the period until the next planned similar expenditure is to be made.
+Deferred costs are included in other current assets and other long-term assets on the consolidated balance sheets and are amortized over the relevant periods covering: (i) the underlying firm contract period to which the expenditures relate, or; (ii) the period until the next planned similar expenditure is to be made.

-The table below sets out our capital expenditures and deferred costs for the years ended December 31, 2022 and 2021 in thousands):
+The table below sets out our capital expenditures and deferred costs for the years ended December 31, 2023 and 2022 (in millions):

 Years ended December 31,

-2022 2021
+2023 2022

-Regulatory and capital maintenance (1) \$ 66,084 \$ 67,321
+Regulatory and capital maintenance (1) \$ 89.4 \$ 66.1

-Contract preparation (2) 32,699 28,710
+Contract preparation (2) 76.9 32.7

-Fleet spares and other (3) 12,052 15,628
+Fleet spares, transition costs and other (3) 30.7 12.0

-\$ 110,835 \$ 111,659
+197.0 110.8

-Rig acquisitions (4) 476,376 1,462
+Rig acquisitions (4) 28.8 476.4

-Total capital expenditure and deferred costs \$ 587,211 \$ 113,121
+Total capital expenditures and deferred costs \$ 225.8 \$ 587.2

-(1) Includes major overhauls, regulatory costs, general upgrades and sustaining capital expenditures.

-- (2) Includes specific upgrade, mobilization and preparation costs associated with a customer contract. - (3) Includes (i) acquisition and certification costs for the rig fleet spares pool which is allocated to specific rig expenditures as and when required by that rig, which will result in an expenditure charge to that rig and a credit to fleet spares and (ii) office and infrastructure expenditures. - (4) Includes capital expenditures and deferred costs associated with the Acquisition and the Shelf Drilling Victory acquisition and readiness projects.
+- (1) Includes major overhauls, regulatory costs, general upgrades and sustaining capital expenditures. - (2) Includes specific upgrade, mobilization and preparation costs associated with a customer contract. - (3) Includes (i) acquisition and certification costs for the rig fleet spares pool which is allocated to specific rig expenditure as and when required by that rig, which will result in an expenditure charge to that rig and a credit to fleet spares (ii) costs related to recently acquired rigs and (iii) office and infrastructure expenditures. - (4) Includes capital expenditures and deferred costs associated with the Acquisition and the Shelf Drilling Victory acquisition and readiness projects.

-Capital expenditures and deferred costs were \$587.2 million and \$113.1 million in 2022 and 2021, respectively.
-The increase of \$474.1 million was primarily due to the \$417.7 million related to the acquisition of five high-specification and harsh environment jack-up rigs from Noble in October 2022, \$58.1 million related to the purchase and rig readiness project for the Shelf Drilling Victory and \$2.8 million higher regulatory, capital maintenance and contract preparation costs, partly offset by the \$3.6 million lower spending in fleet spares.
+Capital expenditures and deferred costs were \$225.8 million and \$587.2 million in 2023 and 2022, respectively.
+The decrease of \$361.4 million was mainly due to \$447.6 million lower rig acquisition expenditures primarily related to the acquisition of five high-specification and harsh environment jack-up rigs from Noble in 2022 and rig readiness expenditures for the Shelf Drilling Victory acquired in 2022, partially offset by \$67.5 million higher regulatory, capital maintenance and contract preparation costs primarily for five rigs that commenced new contracts in 2023 and the planned out of service projects for two rigs, and \$18.7 million higher spending in fleet spares, transition costs and other.